pernillelorup/UFO-Exam-Article/README.md

 # Remote Procedure Call

-- [ ] The protocol supports multiple transport protocols.
-The most common protocol is HTTP while UDP and MQ can be applied - Remeber argument!
 - [ ] figmatize a transport diagram
 - [ ] figmatize a arcitechture diagram (stubbe!!)
-- [ ] skriv mere om RPC generelt + opbygning
+- [ ] API timeline
-- [ ] Over fetching & under fetching
+- [ ] envelop (figmatize)

+## Abstract

+in this paper!

+• The first states the problem.
+• The second states why the problem is a problem.
+• The third is my startling sentence.
+• The fourth states the implication of my startling sentence.

+• state the problem
+• say why it is interesting
+• say what your solution achieves
+• say what follows from your solution

 ## Introduction

 Remote Procedure Call, also known as RPC, is a protocol which during runtime provides a connection between two or more systems.
 This protocol is a client-server model in which the client has knowledge of the server credentials.
 A connection between the two systems are obtained through a shared interface and the use of an RPC library.
 RPC offers the possibility to request a remote or local service while hiding the internal functionality from the user.

+When making a remote procedure call it starts at the client environment where a request containing parameters if necessary is transferred through a network layer to the server.
+When the server receives the request, a method is executed in the remote environment that returns a response which is then transferred back to the client; this action is the procedure.

+## Functionalities

-Through the shared interface a contract between the two systems is established to give mutual constraints upon the requests and responses which is handled by a stub.
+A contract between the two systems is established through the shared interface to give mutual constraints upon the requests and responses which is handled by a stub.

 A stub is the result when the shared interface is provided to the RPC library.
 After providing the interface, the stub contains the implemented methods which can be called in the application.
-Calling the stub methods creates a marshaling of the parameters so they can be transported to the other system as a request.
+Calling the stub methods transforms the parameters to a suitable format for transportation, which is then received at the other system as a request.
+This formatting is also referred to as marshaling.
 When the request is received the system unmarshals it to make it readable.
 Marshaling and unmarshaling happens between both systems every time data is transferred.

-Making a remote procedure call starts at the client environment where a request containing parameters if necessary is transferred through a network layer to the server.
-When the server receives the request, a method is executed in the remote environment that returns a response which is then transferred back to the client; this action is the procedure.

 Remote procedure call can be synchronous or asynchronous depending on the implementation.
 In most cases the procedures are synchronous which means the client system is suspended when making a request until a response is received.

 ## Project References & Our Implementations

-Our first assignment related to RPC was in the System Integration course where the main focus of the assignment was to get acquainted with and illustrate the use of RPC. (https://github.com/Soft20/RPC-Assignment)
+Our first assignment related to RPC was in the System Integration course where the main focus of the assignment was to get acquainted with and illustrate the use of RPC.
-We solved the assignment by making use of the library `node-rpc` (https://github.com/dkirchhof/node-rpc#readme) together with a strongly typed programming language, which we in our case decided would be TypeScript.
+We solved the assignment by making use of an RPC library for Node.js together with a strongly typed programming language, which we in our case decided would be TypeScript.
-`skriv mere om node-rpc`

-`indsæt kodeeksempel på brug af node-rpc`

 After getting acquainted with RPC we chose to use it as the foundation in our project from the Large System Development course.
 This new project gave us a broader understanding of the protocol and how to optimize the implementation.
 One of the key features when using RPC is the possibility to create two concurrent systems that work independently until production.
 Because the client and server share an interface we can implement a fake on the client-side to be used during development.
 The fake substitutes the server with hardcoded implementations to test the client system's functionality.